Gui Negão

-Guilherme William Silva Inácio (born 6 February 2007), known as Gui Negão, is a Brazilian footballer who plays mainly as a striker for Corinthians.
+Guilherme William Silva Inácio (born 6 February 2007), known as Gui Negão ("Big Black Gui"), is a Brazilian footballer who plays mainly as a striker for Corinthians.

 Club career

 Born in São Paulo and raised in the district of Itaquera, Gui Negão joined Corinthians' youth categories at the age of nine.
 On 17 May 2024, he renewed his contract with the club until 2027.

 Gui Negão made his first team – and Série A – debut on 1 June 2025, coming on as a late substitute for Memphis Depay in a 0–0 home draw against Vitória.
 He scored his first professional goal on 16 August, netting the equalizer in a 2–1 home loss to Bahia.

 In the following five matches, Gui Negão profitted from Yuri Alberto's injury and was a starter in all five, scoring three goals.
 On 30 August 2025, he renewed his contract with Timão until 2030.

 International career

 In June 2024, Gui Negão was called up to the Brazil national under-17 team (being called "Guilherme Silva").
 He played for the nation in the Cascais Luso Cup, scoring once in the competition.